 In office, we have the ability to use an array of therapies to help your spine heal.
-Depending on your condition, one or more of the following may be recommended:
+Depending on your symptom, one or more of the following may be recommended:

 Cryotherapy (Cold Therapy)

 Purpose: Cold therapy stimulates vasoconstriction, the narrowing of blood vessels to slow down blood circulation in an area.